conan-io/docs/reference/commands/consumer/info.rst

 Note the result is a list of lists.
 When there is more than one element in one of the lists, it means that they are decoupled projects and they can be built in parallel by the CI system.

-You can also specify the ``ALL`` argument, if you want just to compute the whole dependency graph build order
+You can also specify the :command:`--build-order=ALL` argument, if you want just to compute the whole dependency graph build order

 .. code-block:: bash